MapPromptMonday/MapPromptMonday/README.md

 # Map Prompt Monday Guidelines

 Everyone is welcome to participate, but please follow these guidelines:
-1) Be supportive and kind to everyone participating.
+1) Be supportive and kind to all participants.
-2) Please refrain from providing negative or critical unsolicited comments on another person’s map.
-If a person has mentioned they are open to comments, please keep comments positive, constructive, and how you envision the map might be improved.
+2) Please no negative or critical unsolicited comments on another person’s map.
+If a person says they are open to comments, please keep comments positive, constructive, and how you envision the map might be improved.
 3) Make sure to include a picture of your map when you post it, and please add alt text to your maps.
 You can learn more about alt text and ideas for crafting good alt text in the section called "Please Use Alt Text" below.
 4) Please consider sharing information about how you made your map.
 You are not required to share any supplemental resources, but others may appreciate learning from your work.
 5) Please only post maps you have made using the #MapPromptMonday hashtag.
 However, feel free to reshare with attribution any other maps with this hashtag.